rocky/python-uncompyle6/README.rst

 uncompyle6
 ==========

-A native Python bytecode Disassembler, Decompiler, Fragment Decompiler and bytecode library.
+A native Python cross-version Decompiler and Fragment Decompiler.
 Follows in the tradition of decompyle, uncompyle, and uncompyle2.

 Introduction